V4641/InfoSec-Portfolio/README-English.md

 - Havoc Command and Control
   > Experimenting with the private deployment and management of remote access trojans and the integration into a C2 botnet
 - Metasploit
-  > Exploiting known CVE's in a secure sandbox
+  > Exploiting known CVEs in a secure sandbox
 - Hashcat / John the Ripper
   > Hash cracking either by bruteforce or wordlist
 - RFID cloning